rmcwilliam/flashgame/README.md

 ### DELETE `/deck/:deck_id`

 #### Params:
 `deck_id:` Must provide a deck id to delete individual deck.
+The user deleting the deck must also be the user that created the deck being deleted.

 #### Response: